tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-01-23-All-Systems-Go.md

 ---
 layout: blogpost
 title: All Systems are Go
+description: The new site is up and running!
 ---

 At last, I finished migrating the old `drupal` site to github pages.
 Everything is now fully